The Possibilities (Preacher): Writing

 Tom Brooke, who portrays Fiore, spoke of the story progression as being the thing which excites him the most, with Brooke stating, "[...]
 If you imagine where you think it’s going to go, I guarantee you that it will go somewhere completely different.
 I've seen a lot of elements in this show that other shows have, but they’re not used in the way that we use them.
 Nobody’s got a vampire like our vampire."
-Joseph Gilgun, who portrays Cassidy, spoke about his character's encounter with Jesse in "The Possibilities", "Cassidy's someone you can go too.
+Joseph Gilgun, who portrays Cassidy, spoke about his character's encounter with Jesse in "The Possibilities", "Cassidy's someone you can go to.
 He's not gonna judge you 'cos he's nuts, who is he to judge?
 I think Cassidy sees Jesse's power as being an opportunity."

-Dominic Cooper, who portrays Jesse Custer, spoke with AMC about the progression of Custer in this particular episode, to which he states, "He feels a responsibility towards everyone, and each and every time he's confronted by such desperation.
+Dominic Cooper, who portrays Jesse Custer, spoke with AMC about the progression of Custer in this particular episode, to which he states, "He feels a responsibility towards everyone, and each and every time he's confronted by such desperation."
 Cooper furthers this point by suggesting: "Jesse's been convinced by Tulip to go back on the road and find this man, who he feels is responsible for the breakup of their relationship, and the death of the security guard." to which he then adds, "It reaches a point with Jessie where the balance is tipped and you can see the furiousness of his past come out."
 Cooper concludes by making mention of Custer's scene with Donnie, wherein Cooper remarks, "When you are looking for signs you find signs, it's a sign.
-Then Donnie approaches Jessie in the toilet cubical prepare to blow Jesse's brains out, and he remembers again his reason for being in the town and what he's promise his father and what he must accomplish."
+Then Donnie approaches Jesse in the toilet cubicle prepare to blow Jesse's brains out, and he remembers again his reason for being in the town and what he's promise his father and what he must accomplish."

 Ruth Negga, who plays Tulip O'Hare, spoke of O'Hare involvement with Custer in "The Possibilities", with Negga stating, "Someone hurt them very badly.
 Her way of making peace with that is getting revenge.
 It's like she needs [Jesse] to bare witness to it with her.
-Tulip represents the past, and the past for him is full of regret. all he can hear is his father."
+Tulip represents the past, and the past for him is full of regret.
+All he can hear is his father."
 Derek Wilson spoke of his character Donnie Schenck and what the events set in "The Possibilities" may set in stone, with Wilson remarking of Custer, "I think in that moment he realises that this power could be use for something much grander.
 It's unbelievable."
 Wilson begins to speak of Donnie's discovery, "Donnie's whimpering on a toilet with a gun to his mouth.
 He's beaten.
 He doesn't need to die.
 The thing that that sets up is how Donnie, a very dangerous person, and unhinged person, knows about this power."